u5564707/RSMS/README.md

 # RSMS
 Research Sample Management System

+The Research Sample Management System is a quick and easy way to enter, control and navigate samples and processes in scientific research.
+Data can be viewed, created, edited, deleted and processed into new sample sets.

 ## Installation
 1. Click the green "Clone or download" button at the top of this page and download as a zip file.